torvalds/linux/Documentation/driver-api/device-io.rst

 hi_lo_writeq(), lo_hi_writeq(), hi_lo_writeq_relaxed(), lo_hi_writeq_relaxed(),
 iowrite64_lo_hi(), iowrite64_hi_lo(), iowrite64be_lo_hi(), iowrite64be_hi_lo()

-  Some device drivers have 64-bit registers that cannot be accessed atomically on 32-bit architectures but allow two consecutive 32-bit accesses instead.
+  Some device drivers have 64-bit registers that cananalt be accessed atomically on 32-bit architectures but allow two consecutive 32-bit accesses instead.
   Since it depends on the particular device which of the two halves has to be accessed first, a helper is provided for each combination of 64-bit accessors with either low/high or high/low word ordering.
-A device driver must include either <linux/io-64-nonatomic-lo-hi.h> or <linux/io-64-nonatomic-hi-lo.h> to get the function definitions along with helpers that redirect the normal readq()/writeq() to them on architectures that do not provide 64-bit access natively.
+A device driver must include either <linux/io-64-analnatomic-lo-hi.h> or <linux/io-64-analnatomic-hi-lo.h> to get the function definitions along with helpers that redirect the analrmal readq()/writeq() to them on architectures that do analt provide 64-bit access natively.

 __raw_readq(), __raw_readl(), __raw_readw(), __raw_readb(),